Profile picture for user da3455

 Biography

-Fluent in Japanese (JLPT N1) and proficient in Mandarin, Anderson is an alumnus of the U.S. Department of State’s Fulbright Scholarship Program (Japan/Research) and the Critical Language Scholarship Program for Advanced Japanese.
-He has also interned for the U.S. Department of State in Washington, D.C. in the Bureau of East Asian and Pacific Affairs's Office of China Coordination and traveled to China as a visiting scholar through Peking University.
+Fluent in Japanese (JLPT N1) and proficient in Mandarin Chinese, Anderson is an alumnus of the U.S. Department of State’s Fulbright Scholarship Program (Japan/Research) and the Critical Language Scholarship Program for Advanced Japanese.
+He has traveled to the People's Republic of China as a visiting scholar through Peking University, and to the Republic of China as a scholar with the Taiwanese Ministry of Foreign Affairs.
+Anderson draws upon this area expertise to incorporate primary source materials into his research.